MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/intro-to-manual-camera-controls.md

 Use the `CaptureDevice.GetTemperatureAndTintValues`and the `CaptureDevice.GetDeviceWhiteBalanceGains`methods to convert between temperature and tint, chromaticity and RGB gain color spaces.

 > [!NOTE]
-> **Note**: The conversion routines are more accurate the closer the value to be converted is to the Planckian Locus.
+> The conversion routines are more accurate the closer the value to be converted is to the Planckian Locus.